Jack Kemp: Sports career summary

 Kemp led Buffalo to the AFL playoffs four straight years (1963–1966), three consecutive Eastern Division titles (1964–1966) and two straight AFL Championships (1964–1965).
 He led the league in career passes attempted, completions, and yards gained passing.
 He played in five of the AFL's 10 Championship Games, and holds the same career records (passing attempts, completions, and yardage) for championships.
 He is second in many other championship game categories, including career and single-game passer rating.
 He ranks sixth in rushing touchdowns by an NFL or AFL quarterback with 40; at the time of his retirement, he was second only to Otto Graham at 44.
+He had 23 games with both a rushing and passing touchdown, which was tied with Graham for the most in football history when he retired in 1967 (he has subsequently been passed by several players).
 A Sporting News All-League selection at quarterback in 1960 and 1965, and the AFL MVP in 1965.
 He was the only AFL quarterback to be listed as a starter all 10 years of the league's existence and one of only 20 players to serve all 10 of those years.
 His number 15 was retired by the Bills in 1984.
 In 2012, the Professional Football Researchers Association named Kemp to the PRFA Hall of Very Good Class of 2012.

-However, despite his success and important AFL records, he is most prominently listed in the NFL record book for less flattering accomplishments, including his place as a former record holder for most quarterback sacks in a game.
+For thirteen years, he was tied in the record books for most sacks taken in a game, having taken 11 in a game played on October 15, 1967 (Bert Jones passed him in 1980).
 Despite Kemp's many records, Joe Namath and Len Dawson were selected as the quarterbacks for the All-time AFL team.
 Kemp is a member of the Greater Buffalo Sports Hall of Fame and the Buffalo Bills' Wall of Fame.

 Kemp co-founded the AFL Players Association with Tom Addison of the Boston Patriots, and was elected its president five times.
 His founding of and involvement in the players' union contributed to his frequent siding with the Democrats on labor issues later in his career.

 The NCAA's highest honor, the Theodore Roosevelt Award, was presented to Kemp in 1992, and he was named one of the association's 100 most influential student-athletes in 2006.